PhilipSchmid/vagrant-rancher-playground/ansible_setup/README.md

 ## TLS Certificate

+The TLS certificate must only be generated when you do not let Rancher generate it's own self-signed certificates (method 1) or use Let's Encrypt generated ones (method 2).
+Basically only when you set `rancher_bring_your_own_certificate` to `true`.
+See https://github.com/puzzle/ansible-rancher/blob/b6456b1afc826f9f698a79112476963ab14c9aa6/roles/rke_rancher_clusters/defaults/main.yml#L55-L61 for more details.

 **Important:**
 - Replace `172.20.20.254.xip.puzzle.ch` with the actual public vIP/domainname you would like to use for the keepalived VRRP.
 For libvirt the default public bridge IP subnet probably is `192.168.121.0/24`.
 So if you choose to run it on libvirt you could use `192.168.121.254` instead of `172.20.20.254`.